ZERO-DAWN-X/employee-work-recognizer/README.md

 ---

 ## Overview
-Employee Work Time Recognizer leverages computer vision to automatically detect and log work, free, and idle times.
-Designed with a focus on modularity, clean code, and a modern user experience.
+Employee Work Time Recognizer is a scalable, production-ready solution designed for organizations to monitor, recognize, and log employee work activities using computer vision.
+The system is built for deployment in office environments, supporting multiple cameras and users, and is architected for easy integration and extension.

 ---

 ## Features
-- Minimal, modern PyQt5 GUI
+- Minimal, modern PyQt5 GUI for control and monitoring
-- Real-time webcam feed
+- Real-time video feed integration
-- Modular architecture for easy extension
+- Modular architecture for enterprise scalability
 - Activity recognition (work, sleep, eat, idle) *(in progress)*
-- Local time logging and reporting *(upcoming)*
+- Local and/or centralized time logging and reporting *(upcoming)*
-- Professional UX/UI principles
+- Professional UX/UI principles for business environments

 ---